 Computer Networks

 • Scenario: The main network devices: Are Layer 2 switches and Layer 3 routers.

-You can connect your network’s devices to other computer networks and the Internet, a global system of interconnected networks.
-So when we connect to the Internet, we connect the Local Area Network (LAN) to the Wide Area Network (WAN).
-As we move between computer networks, we must consider security.
-You will need a security device between these two segments that provide a stateful inspection firewall.
-You are probably running IPv4, so that you will need a network service known as Network Address Translation (NAT).
-IPv6, the latest version of the IP protocol, does not need NAT but may need a translation service with communication with IPv4-only networks.
+You will need a security device between these segments for a stateful inspection firewall.
+You are probably running IPv4, so you will need a network service called Network Address Translation (NAT).
+IPv6, the latest version of the IP protocol, does not need NAT but may need a translation service to communicate with IPv4-only networks.

-• Local Area Network
+Local Area Network

 A Local Area Network (LAN) is a computer network that connects computers and other devices in a limited geographical area such as a home, school, office building, or closely positioned group of buildings.
 Ethernet cables typically connect LANs but may also be connected through wireless connections.
 LANs are usually used within a single organization or business but may connect multiple locations.
 The equipment in your LAN is in your control.

-• Wide Area Network
+Wide Area Network

-Then we have the Wide Area Network (WAN).
-In contrast to the LAN, a WAN is a computer network covering a wide geographical area, typically connecting multiple locations.
-Your LAN may only consist of Ethernet and a few network services.
 However, a WAN may consist of various communications equipment, protocols, and media that provide access to multiple sites and users.
 WANs usually use private leased lines, such as T-carrier lines, to connect geographically dispersed locations.
 The equipment in the WAN is out of your control.

+Computer Networks